Artificial Intelligence (AI) System Benchmark Task

 - Cross-Domain AI Benchmarks, such as:

-- Task Me Anything Benchmark, for diverse capability testing
+- Task Me Anything Benchmark, for diverse capability testing.

-- GAIA Benchmark, for multi-domain tasks
+- GAIA Benchmark, for multi-domain tasks.

-- Based on Task Output Type, such as:
+- By Task Output Type, such as:

 - AI Benchmark Classification Tasks, such as: